mkaraa/BooksForProffesionals/README.md

-- These books not my notes, I just want to publish everyone who need can reach easily.
+- These books are not my notes, I just want to publish everyone who need it can reach easily.
 - References of books is written in inside.